nchenderson/elements-nonpar-stat/docs/05-permutation.md

 # Permutation Tests {#permutation}

-* Permutation tests are a useful tool to avoid having to depend on specific parametric assumptions.
+* Permutation tests are a useful tool that allows you to avoid depending on specific parametric assumptions.

-* Permutation tests are also useful in more complex modern applications where it can be difficult to work out the theoretical null distribution of a certain test statistic.
+* Permutation tests are also useful in more complex modern applications where it can be difficult to work out the theoretical null distribution of the desired test statistic.

 ## Notation